63Klabs/atlantis-tutorials/tutorials/01-basic-api-gateway-with-lambda-written-in-python/README.md

 As explained earlier, we perform two installs of Python and Node packages.
 Let's dive into this deeper.

 The first install is for the build environment.
 This includes packages needed to run build scripts, perform linting, tests, and any other tasks necessary to prepare the application for deployment.
 These packages are installed during the `install` phase and executed during the `pre_build` phase.
-As mentioned before, if either the `install` or `pre_build` phases fail, the `build` and `post_build` phases are not attempted.
+As mentioned before, if either the `install` or `pre_build` phases fail, the `build` and `post_build` phases are skipped.

-The second install is for the application code being packaged and deployed to Lambda.
+The second install occurs after tests and pre-build scripts have completed.
+This install is for packages and libraries that are to be included with the application code being packaged and deployed to Lambda.
 This includes Node or Python packages/libraries that are required for the application to run in its target Lambda environment.
-These packages are installed in the `pre_build` phase of the buildspec file.
+These packages are installed in either the `pre_build` or `build` phases of the buildspec file.

 Compare the buildspec of this tutorial with the [buildspec of Application Starter #00](https://github.com/63Klabs/atlantis-starter-00-basic-apigw-lambda-nodejs/blob/main/application-infrastructure/buildspec.yml) used in the previous tutorial.
-You'll notice that because Node packages were installed in the previous starter, there are additional flags for production vs development and security audits.
+You'll notice that because Node packages were installed in the previous starter, there are additional flags for production vs development including a security audit.

 ## 7. Package and Library Cache